AMD Ryzen Threadripper 9980X

 Common Features

-• Both products have 4 MB of L3 cache per core.
+• Both feature 4 MB of L3 cache per core.

 Main Differences